sharat87/sharats.me/content/posts/2010-12-14_a-tasty-vim-configuration-setup-with-vimpire-and-pathogen.md

+---
 title: A tasty vim configuration setup with Vimpire and Pathogen
-tags: vim, vim-plugins, vimpire, pathogen
+tags: [vim, vim-plugins, vimpire, pathogen]
+---

 Managing vim plugins has always been a hassle.
 Until pathogen came along.
 If